mctinker/Map-Tasker/README.md

     `-g` to get arguments from the GUI rather than via the command line,
     `-i` the amount of indentation for If/Then/Else Task actions (default=4),
     `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names,
+    `-o` to display the Configuration outline and output a map as MapTasker_map.txt
     `-preferences` to display Tasker's preference settings,
     `-restore` to restore previously saved runtime arguments,
     `-runtime` to display the runtime arguments and their settings at the top of the output,